liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 Onboard-CloudHybridSearch-SPOONS.ps1 -PortalUrl <SPOTenantPortalUrl> -CloudSsaId <CloudSSANameCreated>
 ```

-1.When prompted, sign in to your Office 365 tenant as an [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or [above](/entra/identity/role-based-access-control/permissions-reference#all-roles).
+1. When prompted, sign in to your Office 365 tenant as an [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or [above](/entra/identity/role-based-access-control/permissions-reference#all-roles).

 1. Accept the requested permissions.